 Children Shouldn't Play with Dead Things (1972) Children Shouldn’t Play with Dead Things / Revenge of the Living Dead / Things from the Dead (1972) **½

 It’s probably fair to say that I like Bob Clark’s Children Shouldn’t Play with Dead Things more than a sane person has any business doing.
 The film is as slow-moving as the zombies it depicts, the acting runs the gamut from passable to deeply embarrassing, and every single penny which Clark didn’t have in his budget wound up onscreen.
 I concede all of those points.
 But… Let us note, to begin with, that Bob Clark isn’t just any asshole.
-He also made the pioneering Canadian slasher film Black Christmas— which is regarded by many as second only to Halloween— and the notorious zombie Vietnam commentary Dead of Night.
+He also made the pioneering Canadian slasher film Black Christmas— which is regarded by many as second only to Halloween— and the notorious zombie/vampire Vietnam commentary Deathdream.
 And after leaving the horror genre behind him at the end of the 70’s, he achieved considerable mainstream success by directing the much-loved (if also now grievously overexposed) A Christmas Story.
 Children Shouldn’t Play with Dead Things was one of Clark’s earliest movies, and while it’s pretty obvious that he didn’t really know what he was doing at the time, it’s also plain enough that there’s a spark of talent driving this film.
 Beyond that, Children Shouldn’t Play with Dead Things was to the best of my knowledge the first North American zombie film inspired by George Romero, and that’s the kind of thing for which I just can’t help but award a few bonus points.
 Finally, there’s something which Dr. Freex said in his review of this film at The Bad Movie Report: “I swear I went to college with these people.”
 Now Freex is a good deal older than I am, but there are some subcultures that never seem to go away, and the drama wankers are perhaps foremost among them.
 I may not have gone to college with the cast of Children Shouldn’t Play with Dead Things, but I sure as hell went to high school with their descendants (in fact, I dated Terry’s 1991 counterpart for some eight months), and as a consequence, the movie rings true to me in ways that many more technically accomplished zombie flicks don’t.
 So while I confess to liking Clark’s lumpy and problem-plagued zombie opus far more than it deserves, I also plead extenuating circumstances.
 I figure I’ll get off with a token fine and a few months’ probation.

 You’ve also got to give Bob Clark props for starting the movie off with a nicely stylish and disorienting misdirect.
 The night watchman (Alecs Baird) of the cemetery which consumes most of the land on a densely wooded little island somewhere notices something suspicious happening in his boneyard.
 Specifically, there’s a man in a top hat and Dracula cape (Roy Engleman) digging up one of the graves!
 Obviously the watchman can’t have that, but when he tries to put a stop to the shenanigans, the grave-digger turns around to reveal a rotten-looking face and a set of dentition that matches perfectly with his hat and cloak.
 A second sharp-dressed revenant (Robert Philip) joins the first after the unfortunate man has been removed from the scene, and assists his partner in excavating the grave.
 They remove its original occupant (identified on the headstone as one Orville Dunworth) once they have the coffin lid fully exposed, and then the first undead resurrection man lies down inside the vacated casket, which the second proceeds to rebury.

 A bit later that night, a boat pulls up to the shore of the island and disgorges six mid-20’s-ish drama wankers.
 Their leader, Alan (Alan Ormsby, who wrote both Deranged and the 1982 version of Cat People, as well as assisting Clark on the Children Shouldn’t Play with Dead Things script), is the director of the troupe, and oh my Christ, is he ever a shitbag.
 If you spent any appreciable fraction of your youth in the company of actors or artists or just about any sort of self-consciously creative type, chances are you’ve met this guy yourself: outwardly far more impressed with himself than he has any reason to be, he secretly uses his smarmy swagger as a shield to cover the inadequacies of which he is really all too well aware.
 Obviously such a man would not be content as a mere actor, nor could he face the day if he failed to spend every available moment tyrannizing and tormenting his troupe.
 After all, an actor is nothing but a piece of meat you use to dress your stage— right, Alan?
-Four of those pieces of meat— Jeff (Jeff Gillen), Paul (Paul Cronin), Anya (Anya Ormsby, from Thunder County and Dead of Night), and Terry (Jane Daly, also in Dead of Night)— are completely cowed by Alan’s behavior, particularly by the eagerness with which he raises the specter of unemployment in response to any and every assertion of independence.
+Four of those pieces of meat— Jeff (Jeff Gillen), Paul (Paul Cronin), Anya (Anya Ormsby, from Thunder County and Deathdream), and Terry (Jane Daly, also in Deathdream)— are completely cowed by Alan’s behavior, particularly by the eagerness with which he raises the specter of unemployment in response to any and every assertion of independence.
 There is one actress in the company who is neither afraid of Alan nor impressed with his bullshit, however.
 This brave soul is Val (Valerie Mamches), who one suspects is an ex-girlfriend of the director’s, and who was probably the one who took the initiative in ending the relationship, too.

 Anyway, the reason Alan and his followers have come to the island is that the director has had what he thinks is a wonderfully transgressive idea, and the only member of the party who would have the nerve to tell him he’s full of shit as usual is rather looking forward to watching him make an ass of himself.
 If Alan is to be believed, the island was originally a resort for the hyper-rich, but after it fell into disuse (presumably because the city across the water grew until the island stopped seeming remote enough for its clientele’s taste), the land was bought up by the municipal cemetery, which now uses it mainly for interring those who die indigent.
 The resort building still exists, and remains in relatively good repair, but it has an unsavory recent history— the first caretaker hired by the graveyard folks murdered his family before committing suicide, while his successor went bananas and hanged himself.
 (Note, incidentally, that this was a good several years before The Shining.)
 Between the scum of the Earth buried in the surrounding graves and the heavy investiture of evil in the abandoned inn, the island is now the perfect site for practicing diabolical magic, and that is precisely what Alan proposes to do.
 Inside that big-ass trunk which the director has made Jeff and Paul hump all the way from the shore is a ghastly magician’s robe (pilfered from the costume closet at Alan’s theater, no doubt) and a “grimory”— not a grimoire, mind you, but a grimory.
 I don’t know if Alan’s mispronunciation was deliberate, or simply a result of nobody involved in the movie’s creation knowing the correct reading, but it’s the perfect touch either way.
 At the stroke of midnight, Alan and his followers will dig up one of the graves, and Alan himself will read from the book a spell intended to reanimate the dead.